Jhgomez/sopes1/Lab/notes.md

 ### Create Frontend

-1. This time we will create front end with react vite, run this command `npm create vite@latest`
+1. This time we will create front end with React Vite and JavaScript, run this command `npm create vite@latest`

 2. Install node packages with `npm i axios react-router-dom` and `npm i`